xlluminate/Illuminate/README.md

 [![Remix on Glitch](https://binbashbanana.github.io/deploy-buttons/buttons/remade/glitch.svg)](https://glitch.com/edit/#!/import/github/xlluminate/Illuminate)
 [![Deploy to Vercel](https://binbashbanana.github.io/deploy-buttons/buttons/remade/vercel.svg)](https://vercel.com/new/clone?repository-url=https://github.com/xlluminate/Illuminate)

+If you're deploying to Github Pages, rename the repo to (yourusername).github.io then deploy Github Pages.

 Most web hosts not listed here are still supported by Illuminate.
 If you're forking this repo, please give it a star!
 ## Links
 Here are the current offical links for Illuminate: